Slow Cooking: How Slow Cookers Work

 Slow Cooker Components

 All slow cookers have the same basic design.
-They consist of three main parts, which are the base, the vessel, and the lid.
+They consist of three main parts which are the base, the crock, and the lid.

-The base is where the heating element is and is attached to a liner, offering a temperature control panel or knob, feet, and handles.
+The base is where the heating element is attached to a liner, offering a temperature control panel or knob, feet, and handles.

-The liner is a metal insert that was melded onto the inside of the slow cooker base, so the electrical parts between the base and liner cannot be accessed.
-It is here that you will find heater bands if you were curious about what’s inside your slow cooker.
+The liner is a metal insert melded onto the inside of the slow cooker base, so the electrical parts between the base and liner cannot be accessed.
+It is here that you will find heater bands if you are curious about what’s inside your slow cooker.

 The bands conduct heat around your slow cooker’s bottom, which then gets transferred to the cooking vessel and rises against the sides.
 A small gap between the base and liner allows sufficient airflow to prevent overheating.

-The cooking vessel is the part in which you place the food you want to cook.
+The cooking vessel is where you place the food you want to cook.
 Usually, it is made of heavy stoneware that can retain the built-up heat.
-Your slow cooker may, or may not, have clips that hold the lid firmly in place for safety purposes.
+Your slow cooker may or may not have clips that hold the lid firmly in place for safety purposes.

-Whether or not it is clipped in place, the lid, or cover, is essential.
-Without it, your slow cooker won’t be able to reach the temperatures you need.
+Whether or not it is clipped in place, the lid or cover is essential.
+Without it, your slow cooker won’t be able to reach the cooking temperatures you need.
 Some lids also have probe holes to allow steam to escape.

 How Slow Cookers Work